FDA Daily Values: RDI vs DRV

 - DRV (Table 2): 21 CFR § 101.9(c)(9)

-- A nutrient content claim is made about them (e.g., "High in Vitamin C")
+- A nutrient content claim is made (e.g., "High in Vitamin C")

 - The product is a dietary supplement

-Example: Products fortified with Vitamin C that make a "High in Vitamin C" claim must declare Vitamin C on the label with its %DV.
+Example: A cereal fortified with Vitamin C that claims "Excellent Source of Vitamin C" must declare Vitamin C on the label with its %DV.

 Related Concepts

-- Nutrient - Learn about the different types of nutrients
+- Nutrient - Understanding the different types of nutrients

 - Nutrition Fact - How nutrients appear on food labels

-- Recommended Daily Intakes - International RDI standards comparison
+- Recommended Daily Intakes - Overview of recommended daily intakes

 Official Resources